-The Ethereum community is united more than ever right now to move the current PoW chain to (a) PoS chain, this event when the Beacon PoS chain will merge into the current Mainnet PoW chain is referred to as the Ethereum merge.
+The Ethereum community, especially those involved in Ethereum development, is united more than ever right now to move the current PoW chain to (a) PoS chain, this event when the Beacon PoS chain will merge into the current Mainnet PoW chain is referred to as the Ethereum merge.

 Before learning more about the current progress and events to follow before the Mainnet merge let us first understand the Beacon chain.
 The Beacon chain is a PoS system running parallel to the Ethereum Mainnet, it cannot hold accounts or smart contracts but will be soon merged with the Ethereum Mainnet to pave the way for shards.

 Once the Mainnet is merged into the PoS system it will be managed and coordinated by the Beacon chain.
 Once this upgrade is done and Ethereum moves to PoS mechanism, shards will be introduced into the Ethereum Ecosystem, thus increasing the transaction speed and increasing the capacity of the network.

 The Mainnet Beacon chain will be merged into the Ethereum Mainnet.
 Similarly, there is a Ropsten Beacon chain which was launched on May 30, 2022 to provide consensus to the network.
 Ropsten merge is scheduled to happen when the current Ropsten chain’s Total Terminal Difficulty (TDD) reaches 50000000000000000, this was to ensure that the upgrade does not trigger before the beacon chain is actually ready for the merge.